Skip to content

 Parks and Libraries in Strasbourg

-It’s true, Strasbourg offers you prominent monuments, museums and cultural landmarks.
-But that’s not all this city offers you.
-Parks and libraries are also infused into the city’s plan for you.
+Strasbourg offers prominent monuments, museums, and cultural landmarks.
+But that’s not all this city offers.
+Parks and libraries are also infused into the city’s plan.
 Let’s discover the parks and libraries in Strasbourg.

 1. Parc de l’Orangerie (Orangerie Park):

-During the German period, the park was enlarged by adding the artificial lake and waterfall and the l’Orangerie was expanded as well.
+During the German period, the park was enlarged by adding an artificial lake and waterfall and the l’Orangerie was also expanded.
 The Joséphine pavilion was destroyed in a fire and was rebuilt identically in 1968.
 The fountain of the Arbor was damaged following the fall of a tree and was reconstructed in 2012.

-Nowadays, only three orange trees remain and are kept safe in a greenhouse of the park and is accessible to the public on certain days.
+Nowadays, only three orange trees remain.
+They are kept safe in a park greenhouse and are accessible to the Public on certain days.

-When you visit The Orangerie you can take a stroll to take a breath and enjoy the fountains sprinkled around or enjoy one of the many services available.
-There’s a zoo, a mini-farm, a stork reintroduction center, a bowling alley, a children’s car circuit and there are several games and sports grounds.
-You can even rent a boat to navigate through the lake.
+When you visit The Orangerie, you can take a stroll to breathe and enjoy the fountains sprinkled around or enjoy one of the many services available.
+There’s a zoo, a mini-farm, a stork reintroduction centre, a bowling alley, a children’s car circuit, several games and sports grounds, and you can even rent a boat to navigate the lake.

 Most importantly, there are ice cream vendors in different spots in the park where you can enjoy this delicious treat.
-The park and the Joséphine pavilion are both labeled as historical monuments.
-The park has also obtained the “EcoJardin” label.
+The park and the Joséphine pavilion are listed as historical monuments, and the park has also obtained the “EcoJardin” label.

 1. Parc de la Citadelle (Citadel Park):

 Built in 1964, this park is located on the site of the old citadel in the Esplanade district.
 The district is built on the entire site of the old citadel.
-In 2009 and 2010, the park music and cultural festival Interference which was in early September.
-The park also contains an aquatic playground, sports’ field and the Oasis.
+In 2009 and 2010, the Park Music and Cultural Festival Interference was in early September.
+The park also contains an aquatic playground, a sports field and the Oasis.

 1. Parc de Pourtalès (Pourtalès Park):

 This public park in the north-eastern district of Robertsau is one of the largest parks in the city of Strasbourg.
-In the premises of the park there’s the Pourtalès Castle.
-Beside the castle, the park includes a garden bridge, a house, a farm, a garden fence, a greenhouse, a concierge, a dovecote, a driveway, a gate, a walkway, a fountain and two old ponds.
+On the park’s premises is the Pourtalès Castle.
+Beside the castle, the park includes a garden bridge, a house, a farm, a garden fence, a greenhouse, a concierge, a dovecote, a driveway, a gate, a walkway, a fountain, and two old ponds.

-Not much remains of the original decoration of the park except for two withered statues; of Apollo and Flora.
-The removal of the canals in 1964 caused the ponds to dry up and the park was invaded by nature.
+Not much remains of the park’s original decoration except for two withered statues of Apollo and Flora.
+The removal of the canals in 1964 caused the ponds to dry up, and nature invaded the park.
 Now, the park has a wild side and a natural side.

-As a part of a project designed by the European Center for Contemporary Artistic Actions, an interesting collection of sculptures have been installed at different points in the park.
-For example, in 1988, Ernest Pignon-Ernest mixed humans and plants with Les Arbrorigènes which are characters covered with microalgae camouflaged in trees.
+An exciting collection of sculptures has been installed at different points in the park as part of a project designed by the European Center for Contemporary Artistic Actions.
+For example 1988, Ernest Pignon-Ernest mixed humans and plants with Les Arbrorigènes, characters covered with microalgae camouflaged in trees.

 4. Jardin Botanique de l’Université de Strasbourg (Botanic Garden of the University of Strasbourg):

-Established in 1619 for the city’s Académie (which became the university in 1621) makes it the second oldest botanical garden in France.
+Established in 1619 for the city’s Académie (which became the University in 1621), it is France’s second oldest botanical garden.
 It was created on the cemetery grounds of the convent Saint-Nicolas-aux-Ondes.
-The first published inventory of the garden in 1670 listed about 1,600 species.
+The first published inventory of the garden, in 1670, listed about 1,600 species.

 Now, the garden contains about 15,000 specimens representing more than 6,000 species of plants.
-The garden consists of 9 plots surrounding the institute of botany: an arboretum, tropical greenhouse, cold greenhouse, the Bary Greenhouse, a greenhouse of grasses, a pond, the systematic garden, ecological plantings and useful plants.
+It consists of nine plots surrounding the Institute of Botany: an arboretum, tropical greenhouse, cold greenhouse, the Bary Greenhouse, a greenhouse of grasses, a pond, a systematic garden, ecological plantings, and valuable plants.

 1. Parc des Contades (Contades Park):

-Created in 1764, this public park in the city of Strasbourg has been through many stages of construction, destruction and renovation.
-The last modification works of the park date back to 1954 when the Great Synagogue was built.
-The park is perfect for strolls, has children’s play areas, sports fields, pétanque and ping-pong tables.
+Created in 1764, this public park in Strasbourg has undergone many stages of construction, destruction, and renovation.
+The last modification works date back to 1954 when the Great Synagogue was built.
+The park is perfect for strolls and has children’s play areas, sports fields, pétanque, and ping-pong tables.

 1. Jardin des deux Rives (The Garden of Two Shores):

-This is a cross-border public park that connects the city of Strasbourg in France and the city of Kehl in Germany.
-It’s located on either side of the river Rhine with a footbridge connecting the two sides.
-Originally, there were two parks on either side of the Rhine and the idea of a cross-border park was born in 1995 with the main goal of promoting harmonization.
+This is a cross-border public park that connects the cities of Strasbourg in France and Kehl in Germany.
+It’s located on either side of the river Rhine, with a footbridge connecting the two sides.
+Originally, there were two parks on either side of the Rhine, and the idea of a cross-border park was born in 1995 with the main goal of promoting harmonization.

-Work on both sides began in 2002 with landscape designer Rüdiger Brosk from Germany and architect Marc Mimram from France working on both sides to finish the project in time.
-The inauguration took place in April 2004.
-Since 2005 , the Strasbourg Philharmonic Orchestra has organized a large outdoor concert in the park every summer: the Deux Rives Symphony.
+Work on both sides began in 2002, with landscape designer Rüdiger Brosk from Germany and architect Marc Mimram from France working on both sides to finish the project on time.
+The inauguration took Place in April 2004.
+Since 2005, the Strasbourg Philharmonic Orchestra has organized a large outdoor concert in the park every summer: the Deux Rives Symphony.

 1. Parc du Heyritz (Heyritz Park):